awslabs/Agent-EvalKit/README.md

 ### 2. Initialize Evaluation Project

-> **IMPORTANT**:
+> **Important**:
-> **Ensure your agent to be evaluated runs successfully with all dependencies and API keys available locally before proceeding with evaluation using EvalKit.**
+> Ensure your agent to be evaluated runs successfully with all dependencies and API keys available locally before proceeding with evaluation using EvalKit.

 ```bash
 # Create dedicated evaluation project